deployd/docs/docs/data/accessing-collections/http.md

 The response body will always be empty.

+### Realtime API

+Deployd uses [Socket.io](http://socket.io/#home) for its realtime functionality.
+If you are not using dpd.js, you can use the [Socket.io client library](https://github.com/LearnBoost/socket.io-client/blob/master/dist/socket.io.js).

+    var socket = io.connect('/'); // Or io.connect('http://my-app.deploydapp.com')
+    socket.on('todos:create', function(todo) {
+      // Do something
+    });

+The Socket.io community has created client libraries for other languages and platforms as well.

 ### Cross-Origin Requests

 Deployd sends all the required CORS headers by default to any domain.
 The most common bug when implementing a CORS client for Deploy is to include headers that are not allowed.
 A client must not send any custom headers besides the following: